 - 1. Plagiarism taking words, sentences, ideas, etc. from another and presenting them as one's own.
 This includes any improperly documented sources, including electronic or online papers, presentations, and the like. - 2.
-Writing papers for other students. - Cheating (using illegal notes, copying, text messaging, etc.) on examinations. - Unauthorized collaboration unauthorized assistance with written or oral material.
+Writing papers for other students. - 3.
+Cheating (using illegal notes, copying, text messaging, etc.) on examinations. - Unauthorized collaboration unauthorized assistance with written or oral material.

-Incidents of academic dishonesty will be dealt with by the individual instructor in collaboration with the appropriate department chair and the Vice President for Academic Affairs.
+Incidents of academic dishonesty will be dealt with by the individual instructor in collaboration with the appropriate School Dean and the Vice President for Academic Affairs.
 All incidents of academic dishonesty will be reported in writing to the Academic Affairs Office.
 The instructor may impose any number and degree of penalties, including administering another assignment or assigning a grade of "F" for the course.
 The Vice President for Academic Affairs may suspend any student from the College for academic dishonesty.
-Students found guilty of academic dishonesty will not be eligible for academic honors.